vhugoc/chat-example/README.md

 # Node JS Public Chat Example

-An chat example using SocketIO and NodeJS for sending and receiving messages in real time.
+A chat example using SocketIO and NodeJS for sending and receiving messages in real time.

 ## Getting Started